 - Tracheoesophageal fistula, an abnormal connection between the esophagus and the trachea (tube that leads from the throat to the windpipe and lungs)

-We continue to care for your baby well after birth through the Maternal, Fetal & Neontal Institute.
+We continue to care for your baby well after birth through the Maternal, Fetal & Neonatal Institute.
 Our follow-up clinics monitor and assist with your child's physical and cognitive development up to age 5.
 Patients with specific health issues, such as congenital heart defects or neonatal abstinence syndrome (NAS), are grouped to receive specialized care in those areas.
 Learn More about our Neonatal Follow-up Program.

 Early Steps Program